mnot/I-D/stakeholder-rights/draft.md

 That said, it is increasingly difficult to avoid making ethical, societal and even legal judgements in protocol design, as the Internet has become pervasive in many societies.

-A recurring theme in this area is balancing the rights of various stakeholders, such as (but not limited to) end users, network operators, equipment vendors, implementers, content owners, governments, employers, and parents.
+A recurring theme in this area is balancing the rights of various constituents, such as (but not limited to) end users, network operators, equipment vendors, implementers, content owners, governments, employers, and parents.

-This document proposes a set of guidelines regarding these "stakeholder rights" issues that protocol designers ought to consider as new protocols are created, as well as when existing protocols are extended and evolved.
+This document proposes a set of guidelines regarding these "constituent rights" issues that protocol designers ought to consider as new protocols are created, as well as when existing protocols are extended and evolved.